Portsmouth mother creates forever home for 18-year-old

 Harmon said she wasn’t looking to adopt at the time she became a foster parent for Torin, but when he asked her to adopt him, she couldn’t help but say yes.

 “On Mother’s Day we were in Huntington eating at a Hibachi place, and when we came home he texted me and asked me if I would adopt him. . .
-I said ‘you did’t have to text me.
-Of course I’ll adopt you’,” said Harmon.
+I said ‘you didn’t have to text me.
+Of course, I’ll adopt you’,” said Harmon.

-Note: - UPDATE: At least 1 person dead following airplane crash in Taylor County